au en false false Default

 Will we see a rebound in Western investment demand?

 The early August, and early September, equity markets’ weakness is signaling increasing concern about the health of the US economy and the risk of a recession.
-Investors looking for more defensive, recession proof opportunities or a place to hide during periods of heightened uncertainty and volatility, may finally turn to the gold sector.
+Investors looking for more defensive, recession resistant opportunities or a place to hide during periods of heightened uncertainty and volatility, may finally turn to the gold sector.
 The historically cheap, financially strong gold mining equities should stand out as an attractive play to gain gold exposure.

 Chart 3: Gold ETF flows by region (tonnes)